 \subsection{Smart contracts}

-A smart contract is an executable program ``that lives on the blockchain'' \citep{narayanan2015bitcoin}.
-It maintains its own balance of cryptocurrency and users can call functions in it to make it automatically send that cryptocurrency (or other assets like tokens) to other addresses \citep{narayanan2015bitcoin}.
-Like cryptocurrencies, smart contracts are deployed in a decentralized fashion and are thus immutable and autonomous (once deployed, smart contract code cannot be altered, even by its creator) \citep{10.1145/2976749.2978326, 8847638, 10.1145/2976749.2978362}.
-This means smart contracts support trustless exchanges, effectively guaranteeing payment for successfully delivered goods (e.g., data) or services \citep{10.1145/2976749.2978362}.
-Smart contracts may interface with non-blockchain resources, such as web servers, through so-called oracles \citep{ellis2017chainlink}.
-One noteworthy type of smart contract is an on-chain tumbler \citep{ramakrishnan2022tornado, austgen2024liquefaction}, which can render transactions harder to trace \citep{10249782}.
-Like cryptocurrencies, smart contracts have many beneficial applications, but have also been a vehicle for harmful activities such as fraud, money laundering, and illegal financing \citep{LIU2022158, 10181696, bartoletti2019dissectingponzischemesethereum,kell2023forsage}.
+A smart contract (SC) is an executable program ``that lives on the blockchain'' \citep{narayanan2015bitcoin}.
+It can maintain its own balance of cryptocurrency and users can call functions in it to make it automatically send that cryptocurrency (or other assets like tokens) to other addresses \citep{narayanan2015bitcoin}.
+Like cryptocurrencies, SCs are deployed in a decentralized fashion and are thus immutable and autonomous (once deployed, SC code cannot be altered, even by its creator) \citep{10.1145/2976749.2978326,10.1145/2976749.2978362}.
+This means SCs support trustless exchange, effectively guaranteeing payment for successfully delivered goods (e.g., data) or services \citep{10.1145/2976749.2978362}.
+SCs may interface with non-blockchain resources like web servers through \textit{oracles} \citep{ellis2017chainlink}.
+One noteworthy type of SC is an tumbler \citep{ramakrishnan2022tornado}, which can render cryptocurrency transactions harder to trace \citep{10249782}.
+Like cryptocurrency, SCs have beneficial applications --- but also harmful ones such as fraud and money laundering \citep{LIU2022158, 10181696, bartoletti2019dissectingponzischemesethereum}.